Clergy Visits (Visitation Request required):

 Legal representatives and legal assistants shall not be asked to state the legal subject matter of the meeting.

 Mentors are volunteers working with the Resource & Reentry Center.
 While the WCSO does not have involvement in the management or operations of the R&RC, the WCSO does permit Mentors to benefit from additional visitation privileges.
 Mentors are encouraged to visit outside the regular visitation times and should make arrangements in advance.
-Arrangements may be made by completing a Visitation Request Form.
+Arrangements may be made by completing a Visitation Request.

 For more information on becoming a R&RC mentor, please visit their website: www.resourcereentry.org.

-Barrier Visits may only be requested by the inmate, not by the visitor.
+Special Visits may only be requested by the inmate, not by the visitor.